 How does human cooperation emerge from evolution and learning?

 Human cooperative behavior is one of the central puzzles in biology and the social sciences.
-It emerges across generations through natural selection, and within lifetimes through learning.
-This project explores cooperation through Artificial Intelligence (AI) and Agent-Based Modeling (ABM) at two complementary and intertwined levels:
+This page treats cooperation as a two-timescale problem: some cooperative tendencies are shaped across generations by natural selection, and some are acquired within a lifetime through learning.
+The project studies both with Artificial Intelligence (AI) and Agent-Based Modeling (ABM).

 -